 Q: How many states have enacted medical marijuana laws since 1996?

-A: Twenty states -- Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington -- and the District of Columbia have passed laws providing for limited legal protections from arrest for authorized patients who use cannabis with a doctor's recommendation.
-Additionally, Maryland lawmakers in 2003 and again in 2011 approved legislation to eliminate fines and criminal penalties for citizens who successfully raise an 'affirmative defense' in court establishing that they possessed limited amounts of marijuana for medical purposes.
+A: Twenty-three states -- Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Washington -- and the District of Columbia have passed laws providing for limited legal protections from arrest for authorized patients who use cannabis with a doctor's recommendation.

 Q: Does the May 14, 2001 Supreme Court Ruling (U.S. v.
 Oakland Cannabis Buyers' Cooperative) affect these laws?

 A: No. The legal use of medical marijuana by patients in these states is not challenged by this decision.
 The Court's decision applies only to the manufacture and distribution of marijuana under federal law.
 The question of whether patients may legally use marijuana in states where such use is permitted was not at issue in this case.

 Q: May physicians legally prescribe marijuana?